Huangzaixin/local-dependence-toolbox/README.txt

    Author: Zaixin Huang
    Email: eric.huangzaixin@gmail.com
    Repository: https://github.com/huangzaixin/local-dependence-toolbox
    Latest version can be downloaded from the GitHub repository.
-If you encounter any bugs or have suggestions, please contact me.
+If you encounter any bugs or have suggestions, please contact us.
 We will update them on GitHub and acknowledge your contribution.
 Thank you!

 4. Languages
    MATLAB + R (tested under Matlab R2020a and R 4.4.1).